Call John on 07944 611844 or email firstname.lastname@example.org

 Historic Building Surveys in England, Scotland & Wales

 A building survey previously known as a 'full building survey' or 'full structural survey' is a detailed examination of the current condition of the property in question.
 It will involve identification of the type of construction and materials used, which is of fundamental importance as the repair techniques and materials vary widely, and note where failures occur and provide an explanation, with evidence, for that failure.

 A clear recommendation for the repair of any fault is made outlining the method and materials where required.

 Not all building survey reports are the same as you may have found out, as they are for various different purposes.
-In Scotland the Home Report is an extremely brief snapshot of the condition of the property but without an examination beyond what is immediately visible.
+A Home Report is an extremely brief snapshot of the condition of the property but without an examination beyond what is immediately visible.
 These surveys can typically be completed in under an hour and can cost between £600 and £1,200 or more plus VAT.
 Some companies offer Home Report surveys for as little as £199 and I have found they are probably just as (un)informative as the more expensive ones.